Work-from-home tips for breastfeeding moms and parents

 Ask questions

 You may have questions for your employer or HR department regarding pumping breaks.
-Be sure to jot down and ask any questions you might have so that when your maternity leave ends, you’ll have the answers you need to get back into the swing of things.
+Be sure to jot down and ask any questions you might have so that when your paternity or maternity leave ends, you’ll have the answers you need to get back into the swing of things.
 Also, if you’re working remotely but have to occasionally go into the office or visit clients in person, don’t be afraid to ask questions and plan for a place to pump.
 Ask the front desk or your main contact if there is a private, preferably locked space where you can pump (with an outlet, if you need one), and be specific about the times you’d like to use it.

 Practice self-care